 The Karla Yarning Aboriginal heritage maps allow people to discover the connection Aboriginal people have with the city.
 The maps take people on a journey to discover and learn the importance Aboriginal heritage holds in the history of our city.

-The first map, This City is Wadjuk Country, explores Wadjuk Noongar history before the arrival of white settlers in 1829.
-On this walk, you will explore areas of importance before white settlement and get a feel for the way Wadjuk people lived, traded, hunted, harvested and conducted ceremonies.
+The first map, This City is Whadjuk Country, explores Whadjuk Noongar history before the arrival of white settlers in 1829.
+On this walk, you will explore areas of importance before white settlement and get a feel for the way Whadjuk people lived, traded, hunted, harvested and conducted ceremonies.

 The walks take approximately 1.5 hours each.